 Then share this information with your private therapists if you have one.
 This keeps everyone on the same working page.

 And something that many may not think about is making sure that any changes on the IEP need to be sent to any and all who work with your child.
-Again, it keeps everyone on the same page instantly.
+Again, it keeps everyone on the same page

-Plan your child’s therapies and get them on the schedule as soon as possible!
+Plan your child’s therapies and get them on the schedule as soon as possible.

 Nothing said happy to me like knowing that everything was as organized as was possible.
 If you wait too long, the schedules fill up and you may find yourself at speech therapy at 6:00pm and if your child hits the sheets at 8:00, well you can imagine that things might not go as swimmingly as you would wish.

-Make a list of what YOU want to work on with the extra time in the summer:
+Make a list of what YOU want to work on with the extra time in the summer.

 I know that this was, for me, the time to work on some things that I really wanted to put some attention to.
 Maybe it was brushing her teeth better or doing more oral motor work.
 NOW was the time to do this.
-Because there really is more time
+Because there really is more time.

-After this, make a gentle schedule of how you are going to do these things.
+After this, make a gentle schedule of how you are going to do these things, along with the stricter schedule of therapies and treatments.

-Find those nooks and crannies to tuck in some “work”.
-For example, Maybe cutting isn’t going so well for your child, maybe ask their help as you cut coupons or “pretty pictures” from a magazine.
+- Maybe cutting isn’t going so well for your child.
+Maybe ask their help as you cut coupons or “pretty pictures” from a magazine.

-Or is saying the days of the week are a bit of work for your child, you can add this to your list of things to do in the car when you do errands.
+- Or is saying the days of the week are a bit of work for your child.
+You can add this to your list of things to do in the car when you do errands.

-Remember, car rides, walks and time outside provide great opportunities to sneak in “work” You will be surprised at how work can be accomplished before it feels like work to your child.
+Remember, car rides, walks and time outside provide great opportunities to sneak in “work”.
+You will be surprised at how work can be accomplished before it feels like work to your child.

 Keep a record of success and struggles.